Bayesian Uncertainty Estimation Under Complex Sampling: Simulation Study

 The variable $x_1$ represents the observed information available for analysis, whereas $x_2$ represents auxiliary information available for setting inclusion probabilities used to conduct sampling, which is either ignored or not available for analysis.
 The $x_1$ and $x_2$ distributions are $\mathcal{N}(0,1)$ and $\mathcal{E}(r =1/5)$ with rate $r$, where $\mathcal{N}(\cdot)$ and $\mathcal{E}(\cdot)$ represent normal and exponential distributions, respectively.
 The cluster effect $z_2$ is neither a design variable used for sampling nor part of the analytical model, but is a nuisance representing unknown and un-modeled dependence between units within the same cluster (PSU).
 We choose $z_2 \sim \mathcal{E}(1/5)$ for a skewed distribution.

-We formulate the logarithm of the sampling-weighted pseudo-likelihood for estimating $(\bm{\mu},\lambda)$ from our observed data for the $ n\leq N$ sampled units,
+We formulate the logarithm of the sampling-weighted pseudo-likelihood for estimating $(\mu,\theta)$ from our observed data for the $ n\leq N$ sampled units,

-where $p_i = F^{-1}_l(\mu_{i})$ and the sampling weights, $w^{\ast}_{i}$ are normalized such that the sum of the weights equals the sample size $\mathop{\sum}_{i=1}^{n}w^{\ast}_{i} = n$.
+where $\theta = (\beta_0, \beta_1)$, $\mu_i = \beta_0 + x_{1i} \beta_1$, and the sampling weights, $\tilde{w}_{i}$ are normalized such that the sum of the weights equals the sample size $\mathop{\sum}_{i=1}^{n}\tilde{w}_{i} = n$.

 Finally, we estimate the joint posterior distribution using Equation~\ref{pseudo_like}, coupled with our prior distribution assignments, using the NUTS Hamiltonian Monte Carlo algorithm implemented in Stan \citep{stan:2015, Rstan}.
 All computations were performed in R \citep{R}.
-Analytic functions for $\dot{\ell}_{\theta}(\mbf{X}_{i})$ and $\ddot{\ell}_{\theta}(\mbf{X}_{i})$ were obtained by creating a function for $\ell_{\theta}(\mbf{X}_{i})$ and then using the `deriv' function in R to automatically generate functions for the gradient and hessian.
+See Appendix \ref{app:code} for example code for fitting and adjusting a Stan model.
+Generating samples from the different sample designs can be implemented in several ways.
+We chose to use the `sampling' package \citep{Rsampling} for the PPS method of \cite{BrewerPPS} and for systematic sampling.